-- A pair-wise consistency test for the DH, DSA, and RSA (encryption and signature) key-pairs is employed. - Firmware can be loaded through Trivial File Transfer Protocol TFTP), where a firmware load test is performed via a DSA signature. - Keys are generated using a FIPS approved pseudo random number generator per ANSI X9.31, Appendix C. - For every usage of the module's random number generator, a continuous RNG self-test is performed.
-Note that this is performed on both the FIPS-approved RNG and non-FIPS-approved RNG. - In FIPS mode, only FIPS-approved algorithms are used. - The NetScreen-5XT enforces both identity-based and role-based authentication.
+- Firmware can be loaded through Trivial File Transfer Protocol (TFTP), where a firmware load test is performed via a DSA signature. - Keys are generated using the FIPS-approved ANSI X9.31 pseudo random number generator. - For every usage of the module's random number generator, a continuous RNG self-test is performed.
+Note that this is performed on both the FIPS-approved RNG and non-FIPS-approved RNG. - The NetScreen-5XT enforces both identity-based and role-based authentication.
 Based on their identity, the operator assumes the correct role. - Operators must be authenticated using user names and passwords.
+Alternatively, the CO may also be authenticated via digital signature verification during the download of a new firmware image.
 Authentication will occur locally.
 As an option, the user can be authenticated via a RADIUS server.
 The RADIUS server provides an external database for user role administrators.
 The NetScreen-5XT acts as a RADIUS proxy, forwarding the authentication request to the RADIUS server.
 The RADIUS server replies with either an accept or reject message.
 See the log for authenticated logins.
-The RADIUS shared secret must be at least 6 characters. - The operator must enter a user name and password.
-All logins through a TCP connection disconnect upon three consecutive login failures and an alarm is logged. - A separate session is assigned to each successful administrator login. - The password is not echoed during the administrator login. - SCS uses 3DES encryption only. - The first time an operator logs on to the module, the operator uses the default user name and password which is netscreen, netscreen.
+The RADIUS shared secret must be at least 6 characters. - All logins through a TCP connection disconnect upon three consecutive login failures and an alarm is logged. - A separate session is assigned to each successful administrator login. - The first time an operator logs on to the module, the operator uses the default user name and password which is netscreen, netscreen.
 This user is assigned the Crypto-Officer role.

-- The Crypto-Officer is provided with the same set of services as the user, with four additional services: - set admin and unset admin allow the Crypto-Officer to create a new user, change a current user's user name and password, or delete an existing user. - set FIPS enable and unset FIPS enable allow the Crypto-Officer to switch between FIPS mode and the default mode. - HTTP can only come through VPN with AES encryption.
+The Crypto-Officer is provided with the same set of services as the user, with four additional services:

+- set admin and unset admin allow the Crypto-Officer to create a new user, change a current user's user name and password, or delete an existing user. - set FIPS enable and unset FIPS enable allow the Crypto-Officer to switch between FIPS mode and the default mode. - HTTP can only come through VPN with AES encryption.
 The page time-out is set to 10 minutes by default; this setting can be user configured.
 The maximum number of HTTP connections, or the maximum number of concurrent WebUI logins, depends on how many TCP sockets are currently available in the system.
 The maximum number of available TCP sockets is 64.
-This number is shared with other TCP connections. - Telnet can only come through VPN with AES encryption. - There are a maximum of 5 sessions shared between Telnet and SCS. - Upon a Telnet or console login failure, the next prompt will not come up for an estimated 5 seconds. - The NetScreen-5XT's chips are production-grade quality and include standard passivation techniques. - The NetScreen-5XT is contained within a metal production-grade enclosure.
+This number is shared with other TCP connections. - Telnet can only come through VPN with AES encryption. - There are a maximum of two sessions shared between Telnet and SSH.

+- Upon a Telnet or console login failure, the next prompt will not come up for an estimated 5 seconds. - The NetScreen-5XT's chips are production-grade quality and include standard passivation techniques. - The NetScreen-5XT is contained within a metal production-grade enclosure.